jakeblackburnn/image-editor/README.md

 this filter inverts all the pixel values in the image, does not require a key string.

 - **Swap** -
 this filter swaps around the rgb values for each pixel based on the pattern provided in the key string.
-Example: swap-brg.
+Examples: swap-brg, swap-ggg.

 - **Plus** -
-this filter adds the provided value to each pixel component.
-Example: plus-50
+this filter adds the provided value to each pixel component, or to only one pixel component if provided.
+Examples: plus-50, plus-r100

+- **Mult** -
+this filter multiplies each pixel component by the provided value.
+Example: mult-50

 ---